 Terms of business

-The following terms of business apply to all engagements accepted by Ellacotts LLP.
+The following standard terms of business apply to all engagements accepted by Ellacotts LLP and Ellacotts Audit Services Limited.
 All work carried out is subject to these terms of business except to the extent that any changes are expressly agreed in writing in the terms of engagement letter.

-Ellacotts LLP is a limited liability partnership incorporated under English Law.
-Any references in these terms to ‘we’, ‘us’, ‘our’, ‘our partners’ shall be construed accordingly.
+Ellacotts is defined as the English body corporate (being either Ellacotts LLP or Ellacotts Audit Services Limited) which is a party to the engagement letter and delivering services to you.
+Any references in these terms of business to ‘Ellacotts’ ‘we’, ‘us’, ‘our’, ‘our partners’ shall be construed accordingly.
 Any references in these terms of business to ‘you’ or ‘your’ shall refer to each and every party to the terms of engagement (other than us).

 1. Investment advice – exempt regulated activities

 1.1.
 Although we are not authorised by the Financial Conduct Authority to conduct Investment Business, we are licensed by the Institute of Chartered Accountants in England and Wales to provide certain limited investment services where these are complementary to, or arise out of, the professional services we are providing to you.

 - advising you on investments generally, but not recommending a particular investment or type of investment;

 - referring you to a Permitted Third Party (PTP) (an independent firm authorised by the FCA) and assisting you and the permitted third party during the course of any advice given by that party.
 This may include comment on, or explanation of, the advice received (but we will not make alternative recommendations).
 The PTP will issue you with its own terms and conditions letter, will be remunerated separately for its services and will take full responsibility for compliance with the requirements of the Financial Services and Markets Act 2000.
 The firm may receive fees from such an introduction, in which case you will be fully informed of the expected size and nature of such fees at the time of the introduction;